micgonzalez/DSC-680-Fall-2020-Portfolio-Projects/README.md

 • Jupyter Notebook or link to your GitHub with your code/dataset.

+# Preview

+## Project One
+currectly working on it.

+## Project Two
+coming soon.

+## Project Three
+coming soon.

+# Findings
 Each of these projects are domain agnostic, data agnostic, and method agnostic.
 This means that you can pull data from any domain, analyze it using whatever method you deem worthy, and use data that already exists in any form.

+# Challenges
+work in progress.

+# Conclusion
+Work in progress.